ddev/ddev/docs/content/users/install/ddev-installation.md

         * Verify that you have an Ubuntu distro set as default by running `wsl.exe -l -v`.
           If you have WSL2 but not an Ubuntu distro, install one by running `wsl.exe --install Ubuntu`.
 If this doesn’t work, see [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

+        * Verify that your Ubuntu default distro is WSL v2 using `wsl -l -v`.

     2. In an administrative PowerShell run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) by executing: